-This document describes the compiler directives, library routines and environment variables that collectively define the OpenACCTM Application Programming Interface (OpenACC API) for off-176 loading programs written in C, C++ and Fortran programs from a host CPU to an attached accelerator device.
-The method described provides a model for accelerator programming that is portable 178 across operating systems and various types of host CPUs and accelerators.
-The directives extend 179 the ISO/ANSI standard C, C++ and Fortran base languages in a way that allows a programmer to 180 migrate applications incrementally to accelerator targets using standards-based C, C++ or Fortran.
-181 The directives and programming model defined in this document allow programmers to create appli-182 cations capable of using accelerators without the need to explicitly manage data or program transfers 183 between the host and accelerator or to initiate accelerator startup and shutdown.
-Rather, these details 184 are implicit in the programming model and are managed by the OpenACC API-enabled compilers 185 and runtime environments.
-The programming model allows the programmer to augment informa-186 tion available to the compilers, including specification of data local to an accelerator, guidance on 187 mapping of loops onto an accelerator, and similar performance-related details.
+This document describes the compiler directives, library routines, and environment variables that collectively define the OpenACCTM Application Programming Interface (OpenACC API) for offloading programs written in C, C++, and Fortran programs from a host CPU to an attached accelerator device.
+The method described provides a model for accelerator programming that is portable across operating systems and various types of host CPUs and accelerators.
+The directives extend the ISO/ANSI standard C, C++, and Fortran base languages in a way that allows a programmer to migrate applications incrementally to accelerator targets using standards-based C, C++, or Fortran.

+The directives and programming model defined in this document allow programmers to create applications capable of using accelerators without the need to explicitly manage data or program transfers between the host and accelerator or to initiate accelerator startup and shutdown.
+Rather, these details are implicit in the programming model and are managed by the OpenACC API-enabled compilers and runtime environments.
+The programming model allows the programmer to augment information available to the compilers, including specification of data local to an accelerator, guidance on mapping of loops onto an accelerator, and similar performance-related details.

-89 1.1.
+201 1.1.
 Scope